scarillo77/ethics_Carillo_Spencer/README.md

 - Most people believe the  common definition of a data scientist is " a programmer who know more statistics than average, and a statistician who knows more programming than average" (Ferguson) "Data scientists need to have a strong business sense, solid financial fundamentals, familiarity with marketing speak, and a general ambition to turn ideas that are interesting/fun into profitable ventures."
 (Ferguson) By doing this a data scientist can be "someone who both recognizes the opportunities in data and has the skills to capitalize on these opportunities end-to-end" (Ferguson)

 _The Startup Founder’s Guide to Analytics_
--From this article, I learned the step by step process on how to do analytics within a company, showing how to proceed in the business almost every step of the way
+- From this article, I learned the step by step process on how to do analytics within a company, showing how to proceed in the business almost every step of the way

 _The Hidden Biases in Big Data_
--In this article, I learned that that though big data can work, it is still biased and can cause errors.
+- In this article, I learned that that though big data can work, it is still biased and can cause errors.

 _How big data is unfair_
 -From what I take in this article, though machine learning can help create decisions based on data, "machine learning is not, by default, fair or just in any meaningful way."
 (Hardt)